xCynDev/Xenium/README.md

   - `lua/autorun/client` and `lua/autorun/server` for addons.
   - `gamemode/cl_init.lua` and `gamemode/init.lua` for gamemodes.
 - CI friendly, can be used as a build step when deploying your addons & gamemodes to servers.
 - Tiny!
-Using .NET's AOT, the binary is self-contained and does not require a .NET runtime to function.
+Using .NET's Native AOT, the binary is self-contained and does not require a .NET runtime to function.

 ## Documentation